 - Streamlined purchasing and support with a single vendor relationship.

 - Built-in predictability from use case-specific performance and testing.

-- Data reduction.
-Organizations with large numbers of virtual machines need ways to reduce the redundancy of the data they store.
-Red Hat Hyperconverged Infrastructure for Virtualization is designed to reduce the costs associated with the accumulation of large amounts of data.
-The solution integrates the Virtual Data Optimization (VDO) module for the Linux device mapper as supplied in Red Hat Enterprise Linux.
+- Data reduction: Organizations with large numbers of virtual machines need ways to reduce the redundancy of the data they store.
+Red Hat Hyperconverged Infrastructure for Virtualization can reduce the costs associated with the accumulation of large amounts of data.
+The solution integrates the virtual data optimizer (VDO) module for the Linux device mapper as supplied in Red Hat Enterprise Linux.
 The VDO module provides in-line, real-time, block-level deduplication and compression at the 4KB level as well as management of VDO data reduction.

 Red Hat Hyperconverged Infrastructure for Virtualization improves operational efficiencies through the consolidation of underlying servers.
-For example, three virtualization hosts and three storage hosts—with their management infrastructure—can be consolidated into three physical servers with a single management interface.
+For example, 3 virtualization hosts and 3 storage hosts — with their management infrastructure — can be consolidated into 3 physical servers with a single management interface.
 Table 1 lists deployment and management features of Red Hat Hyperconverged Infrastructure for Virtualization.

 Delivered in an open software subscription model and built on robust and proven elements of the Red Hat stack, Red Hat Hyperconverged Infrastructure for Virtualization helps avoid costly proprietary licensing and lock-in.
 Beyond infrastructure consolidation, the solution offers sophisticated data reduction, vGPU support, and software-defined networking to make the most of virtualized environments.
 Organizations can depend on Red Hat Hyperconverged Infrastructure for Virtualization for their important infrastructure consolidation projects.